nodejs/node-v0.x-archive/doc/api/crypto.markdown

 Updates the hash content with the given `data`, the encoding of which is given in `input_encoding` and can be `'utf8'`, `'ascii'` or `'binary'`.
 Defaults to `'binary'`.
-This can be called many times with new data as it is streamed.
+This can be called many times with new data as it is streamed, digests can be called while data are being streamed too, then updates can be continued after.

 ### hash.digest([encoding])